hadrilec/esma_data_py/doc/readme.rst

 Key features
 -------
 * **MIFID Data** :
-   You can use, ''get_mifid_file_list'' to fetch a list of MIFID files from specified ESMA databases
+   You can use, *get_mifid_file_list* to fetch a list of MIFID files from specified ESMA databases

 * **FIRDS Data** :